andrew-codes/home-automation/docs/testing-apps-locally.md

 > This assumes, and **only works**, with a working **deployed cluster**.
 Be sure to follow the [installation guide](./installation-guide.md) first.

 1. To run an app locally, you must build the application development images.
 You can do this via `yarn image/local`.
-1. Ensure you set the developer machine's admin password in `./secrets.sh`
+1. Ensure you set the DEV machine's admin password in `./secrets.sh`
 1. Run the start of the respective **app package**; `yarn start --scope @ha/graphql-api-app`
 1. See the console output for connecting to the service locally.
-In this example; http://localhost:8080/altair` to see the GraphQL client
+In this example, `http://localhost:8080/graphql`.
 1. Editing an app's code will auto-restart the application

 > See the read me of each app for more details on ports, etc.